CoolDude2349/Schoolsawsome2/README.md

 I get most of these files from https://docs.google.com/document/d/1_FmH3BlSBQI7FGgAQL59-ZPe8eCxs35wel6JUyVaG8Q/edit?tab=t.0

+I forgot why I turned all the html files to js but thats how it is for now.

 Lastest Supreme Math version is 1.6

 The two educational files here are Supreme Math and gn-math (from https://gn-math.github.io)